 Progesterone is also showing promise as a viable therapeutic treatment for neurodegenerative diseases and preservation of cognitive function with age.

-At Renewed Vitality in Las Colinas and in Dallas, we ONLY prescribe Bioidentical hormones.
-Our goal is to help you reach your optimum health by treating you both safely and individually.
+At the offices of Leigh Ann Scott, M.D., we ONLY prescribe bioidentical hormones.
+Our goal is to help you reach your optimum health by treating you both safely and individually and minimize any hormone replacement therapy risks that may be applicable to you.